rangle/ngCourse2/handout/di/angular2/README.md

 ```

 In the above example the root injector is initialized, and told about the
 `Hamburger` class.
-Another way of saying this, is that Angular 2 has been
+Another way of saying this is that Angular 2 has been
 _provided_ a `Hamburger`.

 That seems pretty straightforward, but astute readers will be wondering how